 This time I choose a route towards the mountain Stolac, not the big one, Veliki Stolac is for later.
 From Stolac I thought I could follow the border via several peaks, Pasak Vis, Bojište, Janjac and then finally up to Veliki Stolac.
 This might have been possible for sure, but I didn’t feel entirely comfortable.
-The border police I a week earlier repeatedly told me not to hike anywhere close to the border.
-Normally I would knod and go my own way, this time I nodded and I actually listened.
+The border police I met a week earlier, repeatedly told me not to hike anywhere close to the border.
+Normally I would nod and go my own way, this time I nodded, and I actually listened.

 Situation with refugees

 The route to the border was pleasant, found a few real nice hiking trails that passes small villages and follows an old forest road up to Serbia.
-Although there’s no markation, I could easily follow the traces.
+Although there are no markings, I could easily follow the traces.
 Somehow I couldn’t help but wondering who made those traces.
 The only thought that came to my mind was refugees.
-It’s an hidden trail, often parallel to the “main” macadam road.
+It’s a hidden trail, often parallel to the “main” macadam road.
 A beautiful balcony path, covered with overhanging trees forming a hedge.
 Beautiful and almost invisible.

 During the days I spend in Dobrun there were several situations with refugees.
 It’s not that it scares me, but it just didn’t feel right to push through.
 What’s a holiday hike for me is an escape route for others.
 Others who are chased.
 Everywhere.